ItsYeWolfie/javascript-concepts/README.md

 myObj.calcAge(); // this = myObj
 ```

-In the code above, the `this` keyword points to the object that is calling the method, in this case, the `myObj` object, and `this.birthYear` is equal to `myObj.birthYear`, which is `2001`.
-Arrow functions do not get their own `this` keyword, they simply use the `this` keyword of the function they are written in.
+In the code above, `this` keyword points to the object that is calling the method, in this case, the `myObj` object, and `this.birthYear` is equal to `myObj.birthYear`, which is `2001`.
+Arrow functions do not get their own `this` keyword, they simply use `this` keyword of the function they are written in.

 ### Event listener